Knotx/knotx-fragments/README.md

 You may read more about it in the [Fragments Handler API](https://github.com/Knotx/knotx-fragments/tree/master/handler/api).

 **Action** is a node with possible restrictions imposed.
-E.g. the function execution can be limited to a certain time.
+E.g. its execution can be limited to a certain time.
 If this does not end within that time, Action will time out.
 In this case, the Action responds with an **error** Transition, which indicates that some **fallback node** can be applied.